sobamask22/DeliverySchedule-Power-BI/README.md

 Prior to beginning the analysis, the data was checked and cleaned using python scripts to ensure a smooth accurate result.

-# Executive Summary:
+## Executive Summary:
-## Overview of report:
+### Overview of report:
-The delivery schedule shows the total purchase cost and breaks it down into the months recorded using a simpe line graph.
+Key Performance Indicators shows the total purchase cost and breaks it down into the months recorded using a simpe line graph.
 It also uses a map feature to show where the stock is purchased from.
 There are also tooltips included so when the map is hovered above, you can see the amount of orders from each country and the total purchase cost.

 The schedule also shows the Month over Month (MoM) purchase cost growth of 0.07%, and the (MoM) individual orders growth of 0.05%.
 Due to a drop in sales of warehouse stock between April and June there was a surplus in some items meaning less stock was ordered.
 However, as business slowly picked up again, there was a gradual increase in items ordered into the warehouse to potentially preventing items running out of stock.

 <img width="1281" height="718" alt="image" src="https://github.com/user-attachments/assets/5ab6719e-3898-4c14-ad73-c9ae4588b43b" />

+##Trends

+## Insights Deep Dive:

+## Recommendations:

-# Tech Stack:
+## Tech Stack:
 The dashboard was built using the following tools and technologies:
 Microsoft Excel: